 All scans that have been run to completion (not aborted) and are visible in the TracQ Basic plotting window (not cleared) may be saved.
-To save a file, click the icon shown in Figure 53.
+To save a file, click the icon (Fig. 53).
 Files are saved in text tab delimited format.
 When multiple scans are available, a window opens up to allow the user to select the scan to save.